Oppenheimer reigns supreme: Five takeaways from the 96th annual Oscars

 The Oscars delivered its usual mash-up of spectacle and glamour.
 In one of the night’s highlights, Canadian actor Ryan Gosling took to the stage for a live performance of his Barbie-themed power ballad I’m Just Ken, dressed in a sparkly pink suit and backed by cowboy-hatted dancers.

-In another eye-ball popping moment, actor and wrestler John Cena appeared naked on stage to present the Best Costume prize.
+In another eye-popping moment, actor and wrestler John Cena appeared naked on stage to present the Best Costume prize.

 But four-time Oscar host Jimmy Kimmel couldn’t resist sprinkling a little political humour into the night’s movie-themed zingers.